ngnlang/ngn/README.md

 }
 ```

-If you're unsure how much data is coming, use a `while` loop and then close the channel at the end of the input.
+If you're unsure how much data is coming, use a `while` loop, and then close the channel at the end of the input in order to indicate there are no more messages coming.
 Here, we're simulating "unknown" amounts of data.

 ```ngn
 fn main() {